You’ve heard that UX design is one of the most exciting fields in tech right now.

 Naturally, before you embark on a new career in UX Design, you’ll want to know how much you’re going to earn.

 The most comprehensive UX Designer salary survey conducted was in late 2015.
 It reveals the countries with the highest and lowest salaries.
 It confirms the average salary across 70 countries was $57,117.
-The top three countries with the highest salaries are Switzerland $97,492, United States $90,954 and Norway $74,315.
-You can view the study here:
+The top three countries with the highest salaries are Switzerland at $97,492, the United States at $90,954 and Norway at $74,315.
+You can view the study here.

 We’ve done some research to give you a general indication of what you can expect to earn in some major cities in 2017: